 Director: Taras W. Matla

 The University of Maryland Art Gallery collects, displays, and interprets art from diverse cultures.
 Its exceptional teaching collection-- ranging from antiquity to the present-- allows students, faculty, and the surrounding community to learn about art from around the world in one building.
-Opportunities for museum training and arts management experience are available to students through intern and work-study positions.
+Opportunities for museum training and arts management experience are available to students through graduate assistantships and work-study positions.

 David C. Driskell Center for the Study of the Visual Arts and Culture of African Americans and the African Diaspora

 Director: Professor Curlee R. Holton

 The David C. Driskell Center for the Study of the Visual Arts and Culture of African Americans and the African Diaspora at the University of Maryland, College Park, honors the legacy of David C. Driskell (1931-2020) - Distinguished University Professor Emeritus of Art, Artist, Art Historian, Collector, and Curator - by preserving the rich heritage of African American visual art and culture.
 Established in 2001, the Center provides an intellectual home for artists, museum professionals, art administrators, and scholars who are interested in broadening the field of African Diasporic studies with its collection of nearly 2,000 original art objects, an expanding archive of primary sources related to the study of African American art, a library of rare catalogs and other books, and a dedicated study room by the artist Faith Ringgold.
 The Driskell Center is committed to collecting, documenting, and presenting African American art as well as replenishing and expanding the field.
 Exhibitions and other events in its gallery space enrich the intellectual and artistic community of both the university campus and the wider community.

 Consortium on Race, Gender, and Ethnicity (CRGE)